How to Set Up a Starter Emergency Fund

-Tax Refund: Set aside part of your next tax return to build your emergency fund.
+Tax Refund: Set aside part of your next tax return to build your starter fund.

 Create an Emergency Fund Plan

 Note: If you are struggling with debt, I urge you to create your starter emergency fund and then focus your financial efforts on clearing your debt as fast as you can.
-Then you can go back to building a bigger emergency fund.
+Then you can go back to building a bigger fund later.

 Rainy days will come.
 They always do.
 Advance preparation can help save the day when it starts to pour.

 What are you doing to contribute to your Emergency Fund?
 Let us know in the comments below!